 Today, I am announcing the launch of a new website, SPFE.info.
-SPFE.info is a site about the SPFE architecture for building structured authoring systems.
+[EDIT: Information on SPFE has moved to GitHub.
+See http://mbakeranalecta.github.io/spfe-open-toolkit/] The SPFE architecture is a design for building structured authoring systems.
 Why would the world, need such a thing when it already has DITA?
-The site will attempt to answer that.
 Why have I spent the last 15 years or so working on what I now call SPFE?
-That I will try to explain here.

 I’ve been involved with structured writing and database publishing for pretty much my whole tech writing career.
 Actually, I can trace my interest back to university days.
 My parents were in England for my father’s sabbatical, and I was visiting for the summer.
 My brother was a baseball fan and was frustrated because while the Times did publish the baseball scores, it never published a league table.
 Very much a 20th century problem, of course, but this was before the web, when paper was still the principal medium of information.
 My brother had a Commodore VIC 20, so we spent the summer teaching ourselves VIC-20 BASIC and writing a program that would let us enter the scores from the paper each day and construct a league table.
 It was the first real program I ever helped to write, and it was, essentially, a database publishing program.
 It took data, in the form of game scores and calculated and presented a league table based on that data.